Addiction education pathways tool

 Want to work in Addiction Services?

-This information will help you decide what type of work you want to do, and what training or qualifications employers prefer.
+This information can help you decide what type of work you want to do, and what training or qualifications employers prefer.
 Addiction Services employ people in a range of roles.
 The three most common roles are listed below.

 How to Become an Addiction Support Worker

-Training and qualifications aren’t always needed to start working as a Support Worker, but you will most likely need to gain this while working, with the support of your employer to ensure you gain the appropriate qualification for pay equity purposes.
+Training and qualifications aren’t always needed to start working as a Support Worker, but you will most likely need to gain this while working; with the support of your employer to ensure you gain the appropriate qualification for pay equity purposes.
 The NZ Certificate in Health and Wellbeing (Social and Community Services, NZQA Level 4) is the preferred qualification, particularly with the Mental Health and Addiction Support strand.

 Endorsement